replicatedhq/replicated-docs/docs/enterprise/installing-overview.md

 In a GitOps workflow, the app manager pushes changes from the admin console (config changes, upstream updates, license updates) to a private Git repository, where you can use an existing continuous integration and continuous delivery (CI/CD) process to deliver the manifests to the cluster.

-For more information, see [Pushing updates to a GitOps workflow in single app mode](gitops-single-app-workflow).
+For more information, see [Pushing Updates to a GitOps Workflow](gitops-workflow).